SQLDrivenAbdul/Airline-Regional-Analysis/README.md

 ```

-### Query output
+### Query output - Top 3 regions

-The query reveals that North,Latin America and Europe in tthese metrics respectfully - eventhough Africa has the highest passenger yield of 0.11 the falls way lower in loadfactor.
+The query reveals that North,Latin America and Europe leads in efficiency and profit.
+Eventhough Africa has the highest passenger yield of 0.11 per KM, It falls way lower in loadfactor compared to other regions.

 <img width="449" height="123" alt="most efficient and profitable regions" src="https://github.com/user-attachments/assets/4627599c-3353-40d4-b000-54fc8878c15c" />